Eligibility for Institutional Scholarship Support

 August Heckscher Scholarship

-Established in 2000 with a gift from Mrs. August Heckscher, this partial tuition scholarship is awarded annually to a student chosen from among New School for Social Research scholarship recipients.
+Established in 2000 with a gift from Mrs. August Heckscher, this partial tuition scholarship is awarded annually to a student chosen from New School for Social Research scholarship recipients.

 Reba Kirson Monness/New School Associates Scholarship

-This scholarship, established in memory of Reba Kirson Monness, an active member of the New School Associates, will be awarded annually to an outstanding student chosen from among New School for Social Research scholarship recipients.
+This scholarship, established in memory of Reba Kirson Monness, an active member of the New School Associates, will be awarded annually to an outstanding student chosen from New School for Social Research scholarship recipients.

 Reiner Schürmann Memorial Scholarship Fund

-This scholarship, established in memory of Reiner Schürmann, professor of philosophy at The New School for Social Research, is awarded annually to an outstanding student in the Department of Philosophy, chosen from among scholarship recipients.
+This scholarship, established in memory of Reiner Schürmann, professor of philosophy at The New School for Social Research, is awarded annually to an outstanding student in the Department of Philosophy, chosen from scholarship recipients.

 Malcolm and Betty Smith Scholarship